billyc/billyc.github.io/moia.md

 A live animation of the DRT service is below.
 This uses [SimWrapper](https://simwrapper.github.io), the final product of my Ph.D. research.

 In addition to making a visually compelling visualization of the simulation results, I use this for debugging.
 The color of the vehicles and routes represents the number of passengers in each vehicle: gray is driver-only, yellow is one passenger, and so on.
 When I saw the 0.7 pooling ratio, I thought inspecting the simulation visually would make it obvious that the calculated pooling rate was too high.
-But it is easily seen in the animation that many, many trips are pooled, up to five passengers at a time in some cases!
+But one can clearly see in the animation that many, many trips are pooled, up to five passengers at a time in some cases!

 For this animation, I used a Python script (which I wrote) from SimWrapper that postprocesses DRT event files and produces a JSON-formatted text file with the needed data for the vehicle paths, drt requests, and vehicle occupancy.
 I have included that script in the files I've created here, although please note I did not write it explicitly for this challenge.